-Coming into contact with dust mites is unavoidable.
+Dust mites are everywhere.
 As you might have expected from the name, these critters are a fixture on mattresses and pillows.
 They eat the flakes that you shed from your skin.
-Yeah, they’re quite disgusting.
-To fend off these undesirables, hide your bedding in protective, zippered covers.
+Disgusting!
+If you want to get rid of these little buggers, make sure that you consistently clean your bedding, carpet and clothing.
 Be sure to launder your bedding weekly in the hottest water possible so that dust mites are eradicated.

 A good way to alleviate bronchial symptoms is to maintain proper hydration.
 Your body needs fluids to function properly, so avoid letting your mucosal membranes from becoming inflamed or dry.
 Mucosal glands may also produce thick, stubborn secretions; drinking enough water can help to prevent this.

 Olive trees are being used for decoration in many states in the western U.S. However, these trees produce huge amounts of pollen.
 Being able to identify this kind of tree could help you protect yourself from allergies.
 Using a water hose to spray down a tree can help to reduce pollen.

 If you’ve tried a couple allergy treatments without success, don’t give up.
 There are many types of allergy medications, and they don’t all work alike.
 The key is to find the one that will help your specific situation.
 Some incarnations of allergy medications include prescriptions drugs such as leukotriene blockers and steroids.
 Over the counter choices include tablets, eye drops and nasal sprays.

 If you’re traveling with your child who is allergic to some foods, bring safe foods with you, especially if you’re going to a foreign country.
 You may find yourself stuck in an an area that doesn’t offer labeling of foods that may affect your child’s food allergy.